-Common grackles can be found in the Decorah area year-round, although some wintering grackles could be migrants from colder northern areas.
-When snow and ice cover the ground, they eat mostly seeds – especially corn, but also rice, sunflower seeds, acorns, sweetgum, and any dried fruit or edible garbage they can find.
+Common Grackles are omnivorous ground foragers.
+When snow and ice cover the ground, Common Grackles eat mostly seeds – especially corn, but also rice, sunflower seeds, acorns, sweetgum, and any dried fruit or edible garbage they can find.
 During the summer, about 25% of their diet consists of animals, including beetles, grasshoppers, caterpillars, spiders, crustaceans, mollusks, fish, frogs, salamanders, mice, and other birds.

+Common Grackes breed from mid-March through mid-July.
 Female grackles use vegetation, twigs, cornhusks, and other items to build their cupped nests, which they reinforce with mud and line with soft materials, including hair.
-They lay one to seven eggs per clutch and may produce up to two broods per year.
-Grackles incubate eggs for 11-15 days and nestlings stay in the nest for 10-17 days before fledging.
-Once they fledge, they will have plenty of company – common grackles are gregarious birds who often nest in loose colonies and flock with blackbirds, cowbirds, and starlings.
+They lay one to seven light-blue to pearl-gray eggs with dark scrawls per clutch and may produce up to two broods per year.
+Female grackles incubate eggs for 11-15 days and nestlings stay in the nest for 10-17 days before fledging.
+Both parents feed young, although females do the majority of brooding.
+Once young grackles fledge, they will have plenty of company – Common Grackles are gregarious birds who often nest in loose colonies and flock with blackbirds, cowbirds, and starlings.
 To learn more, visit Cornell’s website.